 - tone and voice- The tone is not reflected well often in a message and it might seem negative due to the usage of certain words or high pitch.
 So, the tone and voice of a message when you write and speak greatly alter the real meaning of a message.

-The stakeholders of professional communication in the workplace are: “the parties involved in the process of communication either as the sender, receiver, or the ones being affected by it”.
+The stakeholders of effective communication in the workplace are: “the parties involved in the process of communication either as the sender, receiver, or the ones being affected by it”.

 These are of 2 types: